Defects in a house – what can you do?

 If the person doing the inspection made a mistake

 If the property inspector has not properly inspected everything that should have been inspected, or has missed visible defects, the responsibility remains on you.
-However you may be able to claim compensation from the property inspector.
+However, you may be able to claim compensation from the property inspector.

 The National Board for Consumer Disputes (ARN) has previously ruled that the property inspector’s mistake must have led to a loss for you and there must be a causal link between the mistake and the loss.

-ARN held that a mistake that a competent and normally diligent property inspector should have detected may give rise to a right to compensation (case 2009-6362).
+ARN held that a mistake that a competent and normally diligent property inspector should have detected may give rise to a right to compensation.
 However, there may be circumstances or preconditions that limit your right to compensation.
-For example, you may have been told that an inspection will not be performed under a bathtub unless you remove the front (case 2009-10643).
+For example, you may have been told that an inspection will not be performed under a bathtub unless you remove the front.

 File a consumer complaint with the National Board for Consumer Disputes

 If you and the property inspector cannot resolve it between the two of you, you can lodge your own complaint with ARN.
+It costs SEK 150 to file a complaint with ARN.

 Disclaimer of liability for latent defects